Islandora-Devops/isle-dc/README.md

 into containers as files using docker-compose.
 During startup, the files' contents are read into the container environment and made available to `confd`.

+To enable using secrets prior to running the `make` commands, copy sample.env to .env.
+Set `USE_SECRETS=true` in your .env file.
+Make a copy of the files in /secrets/template/ to /secrets/live/.

-To enable using secrets, set `USE_SECRETS=true` in your .env file.
+To enable using secrets after run `make local` or `make up`, set `USE_SECRETS=true` in your .env file.
 When you run `make docker-compose.yml`, a large block of `secrets` will be added at the top of your `docker-compose.yml` file.

 ```yml
 secrets: